official-imvoiid/AiHub/README.md

 1. Fork this repo
 2. Add a new folder + your notebook
-3. Duplicate the “Tools & Notebooks” block above
-4. Submit a pull request with a brief description
+3. Submit a pull request with a brief description

 ---